 Central Schools Committee

 The Central Schools Committee usually meets once a semester to consider issues relating to central schools and organise strategies to best represent the issues unique to central schools.

-This Committee is also responsible for the organisation of the Central Schools Conference, every two years or as required.
-Fed Reps are encouraged to contact Brett Bertalli, Country Organiser and Officer attached to the committee with any issues specific to central schools.
+Fed Reps at Central Schools are encouraged to contact Mercurius Goldstein, Country Organiser and Officer attached to the committee with issues specific to central schools.

-You can contact the committee by emailing the Organiser at email@example.com.
+Members can contact the committee by emailing the Organiser at email@example.com or (02) 6766 9882.